 The Banking Hall, Bently Reserve (Connected to Le Méridien Hotel)

 9:15 AM - 10:15 AM

-During this panel presentation, we will discuss our Top Five Rules to avoid employer liability.
+During this panel presentation, we will discuss our Top Five “Hot Button” Issues evolving in employment law in 2019 and recap the biggest changes in employment law in 2018.
 Our speakers will provide cutting edge advice so that well-informed employment decisions can be made to avoid the expense and uncertainty of litigation.
 We will also address new litigation trends identified in employment law and provide insightful advice on how to develop best practices to avoid liability.

 10:20 AM - 11:20 AM